Welcome

 Reflection

-Overall, the process of reflection appears to turn simple harmonic compositions into pieces more 'complex' and 'interesting'; and pieces already complex and interesting, into something convoluted, lacking tonal focus, and on occasions, weird.
+The concept of 'reflection' is based on the supposition that chords are, in effect, incomplete harmonic and arithmetic series.
+However, as the human ear only natively understands 'ascending' harmonic relationships, chords which have a 'descending' arithmetic structure (i.e. the minor triad) are interpreted by the ear as consisting of somewhat more complex ascending relationships rather than the simple descending structures they intrinsically are.
+It is the human processes of aural cognition which 'break the symmetry' between the major and minor triads, so as to yield two different aural experiences from what is the same information load.
+Overall, the process of reflection turns simple harmonic compositions into pieces of greater 'complexity' and 'interest'; and pieces already complex and interesting, into something convoluted, lacking tonal focus, and on occasions, weird.
 The Gavotte by Henry Thornowitz (No.8 below) is a reasonably clear example of this process of 'complexification' producing a new and more 'interesting' view, from a relatively simple original piece.

-Below is small archive of examples of reflected music, arranged principally for solo keyboard, viol/recorder consort or baroque trio/solo sonata ensemble.
+Below is small archive of examples of reflected music, arranged principally for solo keyboard or baroque trio/solo sonata ensemble.
 Scores are in PDF format and suitable for printing on both A4 and US letter paper sizes - an A4 score is centered left-right but not top to bottom and US letter vice versa.
 MIDI files are also provided with most scores.

 Most pieces are 'simple' reflections, that is, exact applications of the principle of reflection; while a few others are somewhat more elaborate.
 The sequence of some pieces -i.e. the order of normal and reflected portions - is left to the performer and in others is built into the score.